 - A. The different levels that the inputs to valuation techniques are used to measure fair value of financial and non-financial instruments have been defined as follows: - Level 1: Quoted prices (unadjusted) in active markets for identical assets or liabilities that the entity can access at the measurement date.
 A market is regarded as active where a market in which transactions for the asset or liability take place with sufficient frequency and volume to provide pricing information on an ongoing basis. - Level 2: Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly.
-The fair value of the Group's investment in foreign exchange contracts is included in Level 2.
+The fair value of the Group's investment in foreign exchange contracts is included in Level 2. - Level 3: Unobservable inputs for the asset or liability.
+The fair value of the Group's investment in equity investment without active market is included in Level 3. - B. Financial instruments not measured at fair value

-- Level 3: Unobservable inputs for the asset or liability.
-The fair value of the Group's investment in equity investment without active market is included in Level 3. - B. Financial instruments not measured at fair value - The carrying amounts of cash and cash equivalents, accounts receivable, other receivables, other financial assets current, guarantee deposits paid, other financial assets non-current, short-term borrowings, notes payable, accounts payable, other payables and guarantee deposits received are approximate to their fair values. - C. The related information on financial instruments measured at fair value by level on the basis of the nature, characteristics and risks of the assets and liabilities are as follows:
+The carrying amounts of cash and cash equivalents, accounts receivable, other receivables, other financial assets - current, guarantee deposits paid, other financial assets - non-current, short-term borrowings, notes payable, accounts payable, other payables and guarantee deposits received are approximate to their fair values.

+C. The related information on financial instruments measured at fair value by level on the basis of the nature, characteristics and risks of the assets and liabilities are as follows:

-December 31, 2022 Level 1 Level 2 Level 3 Total
+December 31, 2023 Leve el 1 1 Level 2 Level 3 Total

 Assets:

 Recurring fair value measurements

+Financial assets at fair value

+through profit or loss

+Derivative instruments \$ \$ 8,304 \$ \$ 8,304

+Liabilities:

+Recurring fair value measurements

 Financial assets at fair value through

 other comprehensive income

+Equity securities \$ \$ \$ 69,973 \$ 69,973

+December 31, 2022 Level 1 Level 2 Level 2 Level 3 Total

+Assets:

+Recurring fair value measurements

+Financial assets at fair value through

+other comprehensive income

-Equity securities \$ - \$ - \$ 112,616 \$ 112,616
+Equity securities \$ \$ \$ 1 12,616 \$ 112,616

 Liabilities:

 Recurring fair value measurements

 Financial liabilities at fair value

 through profit or loss

-Derivative instruments \$ - \$ 361 \$ - \$ 361
+Derivative instruments \$ \$ 361 \$ \$ 361

-December 31, 2021 Level 1 Level 2 Level 3 Total

-Assets: Level 1 LCVCI 2 Level 5 Total

-Recurring fair value measurements

-Financial assets at fair value through

-profit or loss

-Derivative instruments \$ - \$ 1,742 \$ - \$ 1,742

-Financial assets at fair value through Ψ Ψ 1,712 Ψ Ψ 1,7 12

-other comprehensive income

-Equity securities \$ - \$ - \$ 185,796 \$ 185,796

-Equity securities Ψ - Ψ - Ψ 103,770 ψ 105,770

 - D. The methods and assumptions the Group used to measure fair value are as follows: - (a) The fair value of other financial instruments is measured by using valuation techniques or by reference to counterparty quotes.
-The fair value of financial instruments measured by using valuation techniques can be referred to current fair value of instruments with similar terms and characteristics in substance, discounted cash flow method or other valuation methods, including calculated by applying model using market information available at the consolidated balance sheet date.

-- (b) When assessing non-standard and low-complexity financial instruments, for example, debt instruments without active market, interest rate swap contracts, foreign exchange swap contracts and options, the Group adopts valuation technique that is widely used by market participants.
-The inputs used in the valuation method to measure these financial instruments are normally observable in the market. - (c) Forward foreign exchange contracts are usually valued based on the current forward exchange rate. - E. For the years ended December 31, 2022 and 2021, there was no transfer between Level 1 and Level 2. - F. The following chart is the movement of Level 3 for the years ended December 31, 2022 and 2021:
+The fair value of financial instruments measured by using valuation techniques can be referred to current fair value of instruments with similar terms and characteristics in substance, discounted cash flow method or other valuation methods, including calculated by applying model using market information available at the consolidated balance sheet date. - (b) When assessing non-standard and low-complexity financial instruments, for example, debt instruments without active market, interest rate swap contracts, foreign exchange swap contracts and options, the Group adopts valuation technique that is widely used by market participants.
+The inputs used in the valuation method to measure these financial instruments are normally observable in the market. - (c) Forward foreign exchange contracts are usually valued based on the current forward exchange rate. - E. For the years ended December 31, 2023 and 2022, there was no transfer between Level 1 and Level 2. - F. The following chart is the movement of Level 3 for the years ended December 31, 2023 and 2022:

-For the years ended December 31,
+For the years end ed December 31,

-2022 2021
+2023 2022

 Equity instrument Equity instrument

-At January 1 \$ 185,796 \$ 119,955
+At January 1 \$ 112,616 \$ 185,796

-Gain recognised in other comprehensive income (73,180) 65,841
+Loss recognised in other comprehensive loss ( 42,643) ( 73,180)

-At December 31 \$ 112,616 \$ 185,796
+At December 31 \$ 69,973 \$ 112,616